rishi255/posh_codex/README.md

 Import-Module PoshCodex -Force

 # to check if it's installed properly:
-Get-Module -Name PoshCodex # should display the Write-Completion command
+Get-Module -Name PoshCodex # should display the Enter-CompletionKeybind command

 # Auto-import the module on every powershell session, so you can directly use the keybind for completion:
 echo "`nImport-Module PoshCodex" >> $PROFILE
 ```

-### 2. Through Scoop (Windows only)
+### 2. Using Scoop (Windows only)

 Scoop is an easy-to-use command-line installer for Windows apps.
 You can get Scoop from [here](https://scoop.sh/).